 A: Each standard denial reason contains several factors, only some of which will likely apply to a specific case.
 Because not every component within a particular reason will apply to your relative's case, you should not conclude on this basis that the file is incorrect.
 See Board Rule §145.17 for Special Review criteria.Q: When will I know what the parole panel members have voted on a case and how will I find out?

-A: You may contact the voting board office or the Board of Pardons and Paroles status line in Austin at (844) 512-0461.
-Please have the offender's name, TDCJ-ID number and/or date of birth available to assist the staff in obtaining the correct information.
+A: You may contact the Board of Pardons and Paroles status line in Austin at (844) 512-0461.
+Please have the offender's name, TDCJ-CID number and/or date of birth available to assist the staff in obtaining the correct information.
+Or, review the results on the TDCJ Offender Search/Parole Review Information website.